Matrox Parhelia: Video cards

 The cards were released in 2002, simply called Matrox Parhelia, initially came with 128 or 256 MiB memory.
 Retail cards are clocked 220 MHz core, 275 MHz memory; OEM cards are clocked 200 MHz core, 250 MHz memory.

 To further improve analog image quality, 5th order low-pass filters are used.

 Performance

-For a top-of-the-line, and rather expensive card ($399 USD), the Matrox Parhelia's 3D gaming performance was well behind NVIDIA's older and similarly priced GeForce 4 Ti 4600.
-The Parhelia was only competitive with the older Radeon 8500 and GeForce 3, which typically cost half as much.
+For a top-of-the-line, and rather expensive card ($399 USD), the Matrox Parhelia's 3D gaming performance was well behind NVIDIA's similarly priced GeForce 4 Ti 4600 which was announced earlier that year in April.
+Nvidia's further advantage with the GeForce 4 Ti (NV25), besides performance and solid drivers, was being able to use the same GPU to satisfy multiple market segments with slower memory and clock speeds (the Ti 4400 at $299 and Ti 4200 at $199).
+The Parhelia was only competitive with the Ti 4200 and older Radeon 8500, each of which typically cost half as much.
 The Parhelia's potent performance was held back by its comparatively low GPU clock speed (220 MHz for retail model, 200 MHz for OEM and 256 MB models), initially believed by many commentators to be due to the large (for that time-frame) transistor count.
 However, ATI's Radeon 9700 was released later that year, with a considerably larger transistor count (108 million vs. 80 million), on the same 150 nm chip fabrication process, yet managed a substantially higher clock (325 MHz vs. 250 MHz).